Skip to main content

 Best practices

-2. Use z.record() for dynamic keys -- when you do not know the field names ahead of time, prefer z.record(z.string(), z.any()) over an object with many optional fields.
+4. Use z.record() for dynamic keys — when field names aren't known ahead of time, prefer z.record(z.string(), z.number()) inside an object over many optional fields.

-4. Add .describe() to every field -- descriptions go straight to the LLM and significantly improve accuracy.
-Describe the meaning, not the data type.
+5. Add .describe() to every field — descriptions go straight to the LLM and significantly improve accuracy.

-7. Let TypeScript infer -- avoid manual type annotations on process() results; the types flow automatically from your schemas.
+7. Let TypeScript infer — avoid manual type annotations on process() results; types flow from your schemas.